pingmepi/website-creation-guidebook-nexus/docs/feature_tracker.md

 ## Notes

-Priority for the next development phase should be addressing the security concerns highlighted in the security checklist, particularly migrating from localStorage to HttpOnly cookies for token storage and implementing proper input sanitization.
+Priority for the next development phase should be addressing the remaining security concerns highlighted in the security checklist, particularly implementing proper input sanitization and API query scoping.
+The critical authentication token storage vulnerability has been resolved with HttpOnly cookies implementation.